 How Does Comparative Negligence Work?

 California is a pure comparative negligence state.
 That means that each defendant is only responsible for the percentage of fault attributed to his or her actions.
-The plaintiff in a lawsuit must reduce the amount of damages awarded by any portion of legal responsibility assigned to them.
+The plaintiff in a lawsuit must reduce the number of damages awarded by any portion of legal responsibility assigned to them.

 Consider an example.
 Imagine you and another person are involved in a car accident.
 The other driver T-bones your vehicle while you are going through an intersection because he ignored a stop sign.
 However, you are also speeding slightly at the time of the crash.
 Based on these facts, a jury might determine that the other driver is 90% at fault, and you are 10% at fault.
 If you are awarded $10,000 in damages, you must reduce that amount by the 10% that is your fault.
 That means that you will actually receive $9,000 instead of the full $10,000 you would have otherwise received.